 Learn more: Barbarians at the Gate

 They were still Germanic barbarians, and, in many respects, unlike the Romans.
 To a Roman, the Goths and all Germanic barbarians looked funny, smelled funny, sounded funny.
 They looked funny, in part, because their clothing was odd.
 It was heavy and bulky; they had not lost their Polish roots, and they tended to wear heavy furs.
 They also wore clothing that was sewn and fitted, such as trousers.
 The barbarian legacy to Europe was mostly trousers.

-To Romans, who preferred loose clothing that you draped around yourself, tunics—not togas; those were purely ceremonial by this point in time—the trousers just looked strange.
+To Romans, who preferred loose clothing that you draped around yourself, tunics—not togas; those were purely ceremonial by this point in time—trousers looked strange.
 Wouldn’t it have been better to have had something that you didn’t have to buy a new pair of every two years because you had expanded in size?

-Even worse, barbarians styled their hair by using rancid butter that you didn’t want to use for cooking sometimes, which kept your hair in place but gave off a very distinctive odor, and one snide Roman poet of the 5th century penned the immortal line: “Happy the nose that cannot smell a barbarian.”
+Even worse, barbarians styled their hair by using rancid butter, no longer good for cooking, which kept your hair in place but gave off a very distinctive odor.
+One snide Roman poet of the 5th century penned the immortal line: “Happy the nose that cannot smell a barbarian.”

 In addition to putting strange substances in their hair that the Roman nose found offensive, the barbarians cooked in an odd fashion, which Romans remarked upon.
 They didn’t fry everything in oil the way that a good Roman did; instead, they preferred to cook with animal fat and butter, which were products available in Poland.